DV

 Strategy & risk

 IEMG tracks MSCI Emerging Markets Investable Market Index with an index approach, while VWO tracks FTSE Emerging Markets All Cap China A Inclusion Index with an international approach.
-Beta is 1.01 for IEMG and 0.78 for VWO, indicating VWO is less volatile relative to the market.
+Beta is 1.02 for IEMG and 0.77 for VWO, making VWO the less volatile of the two by this measure.

 Fund details